Henry Marten (regicide): Character and beliefs

 Although a leading Puritan, Marten enjoyed good living.
 He had a contemporary reputation as a heavy drinker and was widely said to be a man of loose morals.
 According to John Aubrey he was "a great lover of pretty girls to whom he was so liberal that he spent the greatest part of his estate" upon them.
 In the opinion of King Charles I he was "an ugly rascal and whore-master".
-He married twice (to Elizabeth Lovelace and Margaret Staunton (née West) but had an open and lengthy relationship with Mary Ward, a woman not his wife, by whom he had three daughters.
+He married twice (to Elizabeth Lovelace, daughter of Richard Lovelace, 1st Baron Lovelace; and Margaret Staunton, née West) but had an open and lengthy relationship with Mary Ward, a woman not his wife, by whom he had three daughters.
 Ward ultimately was to remain with him throughout his later imprisonment.
 His enemies branded him an atheist but his religious views were more complex, and influenced his position regarding the need to allow freedom of worship and conscience.
 His political views throughout his life were constant: he opposed one-man rule and was in favour of representative government.
 In 1643, even while the king was losing the First Civil War and Parliament's cause was beginning to triumph, Marten's republican sentiments led to his arrest and brief imprisonment.

 Thus for his time Marten was unusual in his political stance, being unashamedly in favour not of reforming the monarchy but of replacing it with a republic.